This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Glorious landscape garden surrounded by parkland, fine 18th-century house with renowned historical fashion collection

 Would you give away your family home for your political beliefs?
-Sir Richard Acland did just this with his estate, at 2,590 hectares (6,400 acres) it is one of the largest the Trust has acquired (it includes 20 farms and 200-plus cottages).
+Sir Richard Acland did just this with his Devon countryside estate.
+At 2,590 hectares (6,400 acres) it is one of the largest the National Trust has acquired (it includes 20 farms and 200-plus cottages).

-The masterpiece of Killerton, beautiful all year round, is the garden created by John Veitch - with rhododendrons, magnolias and rare trees surrounded by rolling Devon countryside.
+Enjoy a family day out and see the beautiful garden full of colour all year round - with rhododendrons, magnolias and rare trees surrounded by rolling Devon countryside.

 Follow us on twitter